JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 ```@example nondiff
 plot(log)
 ```

+Here there is no harm in taking the value on the defined, finite

 ### sub/super-differential convention
 **TODO: Incorperate this with rest of the document.
 Or move to design notes**